After you apply – Residential tenancy cases

 After you’ve applied, it’s important to understand the VCAT process.
 Find out what you need to do and what happens next.

-We assess your application and contact you within four weeks to:
+We assess your application and contact you to:

 - ask for more information if we need it

-- let you know if we can't deal with your dispute.
+- let you know if we can't deal with your application.

-If we accept your application you will receive a notice of hearing within six weeks from when your application was lodged.
+If we accept your application you will receive a notice of hearing from us or notice of mediation from DSCV.

 For applications considered urgent under the law, we contact you by text or email within 24-48 hours.